 The Missions National Park can be accessed by foot or bicycle via the trail along the river.
 If you are driving, don’t worry—parking is plentiful and handicap accessible.
 If you need a wheelchair, there is a loaner available at the mission.

 Most visitors to San Antonio head straight for the Riverwalk.
-The Riverwalk started as a park, and over time has developed into the tourist attraction it is today.
+The San Antonio Riverwalk started as a park.
+Over time, has developed into the tourist attraction it is today.
 Originally only three and a half miles long, today it is thirteen miles in length and has been extended both to the north and south.

 Lined with restaurants, shops, hotels, bars, and even theaters where you can see live performances, the Riverwalk attracts over 11 million visitors per year!
 For this reason, many visitors avoid it.
-However, it is possible to walk along the river and find quiet places, now that it has been extended.
+However, it is possible to walk along the river and find quiet places, especially with the new extensions.

-If you’re not big on walking, you can take a riverboat taxi that operates on what is called the downtown reach of the river.
-There are also tours that last about 30 minutes and travel 1.5 miles of the Riverwalk where you’ll learn about the history and top spots to visit.
+Or you can take a riverboat taxi that operates on what is called the downtown reach of the river.
+There are also tours that last about 30 minutes and travel 1.5 miles of the Riverwalk where you’ll learn about the history of the Riverwalk and top spots to visit.

-One of these days, I’m going to walk to all four missions via the Mission Reach extension of the Riverwalk which totals about eight miles.
-Take note: though the Alamo is part of the UNESCO designation, it is not on the river.
+Insider tip: You could walk to all four missions via the Mission Reach extension of the Riverwalk which totals about eight miles.
+Note that the Alamo is part of the UNESCO designation but it is not on the river.

 The Saga at San Fernando Cathedral

 San Antonio The Saga is one of the best art installations I’ve seen anywhere.
 The Saga tells the history of San Antonio in light and sound.
 This brilliant light show is cast onto the facade of the San Fernando Cathedral as if it were a canvas for this colorful, emotional, and educational experience.
 I’ve included a link to the video which was shared by the artist.
-However, I promise you, nothing compares to standing in the square and watching this happen live.
+However, I promise nothing compares to standing in the square and watching it in real life.

-If you know your US history I think you’ll enjoy the Saga even more.
-When I saw it there were a few moments in the story when I wasn’t sure exactly what or who was being referenced.
-Still, I enjoyed the show and can see why the SAGA is a top tourist attraction – a must for anyone who wants to explore San Antonio!
+It would be a good idea to brush up on your US history as think it will enhance your experience of the Saga.
+There were a few moments in the story when I wasn’t sure exactly what or who was being referenced.
+Still, I enjoyed the show and can see why the SAGA is a top tourist attraction –a must for anyone who wants to explore San Antonio!

 The creator of The Saga, Xavier de Richemont, has installations all over the world.
 This was his first in the US.